babetke/babetke.github.io/_pages/projects.md

 **Interests**

 Broadly, I am interested in the ecology of disease in wildlife and humans.
-More specifically, my interests include impacts of urbanization on:
+More specifically, my interests include understanding the impacts of urbanization on:

 * wildlife health
 * host-pathogen interactions,
 * human-wildlife interactions

-and the implications this may have for the spread of zoonotic diseases.

 **Graduate Research**

 Dissertation Projects:

 * Granular spatial analysis of vector-borne pathogen exposure risk in owned companion animals in Georgia, USA with [Nicole Gottdenker DVM, MS, PhD, Dipl.
 ACVP.](https://www.gottdenkerlab.com/)
-* Sociodemographic and ecological associations with county level human cases of Murine Typhus in Texas, USA.
+* Sociodemographic and ecological associations with county-level human cases of Murine Typhus in Texas, USA.
 * Anthropogenic roosting and Viral diversity in bats using a machine learning approach with [Daniel Becker, PhD](http://beckerlab.weebly.com/) and viral assocition data from [VERENA Consortium.](https://www.viralemergence.org/)

 Other projects: